-Dr Prerana Srimaal is currently an Assistant Professor of History at the School of Business Studies and Social Studies.
-She completed her doctoral research at the Centre for HistoricalStudies, Jawaharlal Nehru University, New Delhi in Archaeology.
-Her research interests are varied and include palaeoanthropology, prehistoric archaeology, gender studies and gender relations and socio-economic conservation processes.
+Dr Prerana Srimaal is currently an Assistant Professor of History at the School of Business Studies and Social Sciences, CHRIST (Deemed to be University).
+She completed her doctoral research from the Centre for Historical Studies, Jawaharlal Nehru University, New Delhi in Archaeology.
+Her research interests are varied and include Palaeoanthropology, Prehistoric Archaeology, Gender Studies and Gender Relations, and Socio-Economic Conservation Processes.

-Mr Harishankar is the assistant professor from the department of Psychology at Christ University.
-His areas of interests include Neuropsychology and Neuroeconomics.
+Mr Harishankar Moosath is an Assistant Professor of the Department of Psychology at CHRIST (Deemed to be University).
+His areas of interest include Neuropsychology and Neuroeconomics.
 He has been mentoring the CAPS Assessment Wing (CAW) since September 2015.

 Psychometric tests are offered to members of Christ to get a better understanding of their strengths and aptitudes.
 These tests assess topics like personality, learning styles, career interests, etc. This wing also aims to equip individuals with essential skills needed for their career prospects.